willbush/system/README.md

 ## Adding Plugin Bundles ##

 Vim plugins that are published on github can be installed as submodules.
-For example, to install the [JavaScript bundle][jsbun], follow these steps:
+For example, to install the (JavaScript bundle)[https://github.com/pangloss/vim-javascript], follow these steps:

     cd ~/dotfiles
     git submodule add http://github.com/pangloss/vim-javascript.git vim/bundle/vim-javascript